 Once a major professor has been identified and a research project agreed on by both parties, the student must write a research proposal detailing the project they propose to perform.
-The proposal is written on a form provided to students by the program to help guide them in its composition.
+The proposal is written on a form provided to students by the program to help guide them in its composition (https://forensicscience.ucdavis.edu/policies-and-forms).
 The proposal contains introductory information including references, the theory behind the project as well as practical matters in performing the research such as the location where it will be conducted, the supplies involved and the budget.
 The major professor will guide the students in writing the research proposal which must be signed off on by all three committee members for approval.
 The proposal serves as a starting point for the student's research and results need not be included.
-Guidance on writing a research proposal is provided in the second quarter (winter) FOR290 course.